R data.table and Apple M1 installation on Big Sur supporting openmp multithreading

 3 as.list(log(smpl0)) 95.75ms 132.74ms 3.23 76.3MB 0.968 50 15 15.5s

-It seems Rosetta emulation does it’s work very well showing 5-10% advantage over intel comparable platform.
+It seems Rosetta emulation does not work very well showing 5-10% advantage over intel comparable platform.

 Native arm mode